Notice for Summer and Fall 2020 applicants:

 - Project classes

 - Military theory

 Q: I’m an engineering student.
-Why did I receive so few transfer credits?
+How might accreditation affect my transfer credits?

-Outside of Canada, engineering programs must be accredited by the Washington Accord or ABET.
-Credits from high school and/or college are restricted to a maximum of 2 math (6 hours) and 2 science credits (6 hours).
+Academic work completed in high school and/or college is restricted to receive a maximum of 2 math (6 credit hours) and 2 science (6 credit hours) transfer credits.